eranws/eranws.github.com/index.md

 I seek for the boundaries between imaginary and real;
 trying to bridge between human and machine

-You can read about some of my projects here, or
-see my <a href="https://github.com/eranws/">github</a> page for more up-to-date work
+You can see about some of my projects here. for more up-to-date work see my <a href="https://github.com/eranws/">github</a> page

 <!--link to footer?-->